War Horse (novel): Plot

-Soon, however, a group of German artillerymen pass by their farm, and they take away Joey and Topthorn to pull their artillery wagon.
-The two horses meet Friedrich, who befriends them and tries to care for them as much as he can, growing to love Topthorn and telling them that he didn't want to be a soldier.
+Soon, however, Germans pass by their farm, and take away the horses to pull their artillery wagon.
+The two meet Friedrich, who befriends them and tries to care for them, growing to love Topthorn and telling them that he did not want to be a soldier.
 Joey and Topthorn are two of the last few survivors of the artillery-pulling team.
 One day, after drinking water with Joey, Topthorn dies from heart failure.
 The Allied artillery starts shelling right after the Germans and Friedrich is killed.
 After seeing an Allied tank for the first time, Joey runs in terror and is wounded by barbed wire before breaking free.
-Both the Allied and German soldiers see the wounded Joey in no-man's-land, and a British soldier wins possession of Joey by flipping a coin with a German soldier and winning.
-However, their few minutes of friendly peace create a bond between the two before they separate, and both wondered together what could have been if not for the war.
+Both the Allied and German soldiers see the wounded Joey in no-man's-land, and a British soldier wins possession of him by flipping a coin with a German soldier and winning.
+However, their few minutes of friendly peace create a bond between the two before they separate.

-While being cared for by the veterinary hospital, Joey happens to be cared for by Albert, who is working for the hospital and has a friend named David.
+At the veterinary hospital, Joey happens to be cared for by Albert, who works there and has a friend named David.
 Albert realizes that Joey is his old horse only after cleaning all the mud off him, and seeing how he responds to his whistle.
 Albert starts caring for Joey again like he used to.
-Near the end of the war, David and two horses from the veterinary hospital are killed by a stray shell, putting Albert in a state of depression, as David had cared for him like a brother.
-At the end of the war, Major Martin announces that they are going to auction off all the horses, despite the protests of Sergeant Thunder and the rest of the soldiers.
-During the auction, Sergeant Thunder loses to a butcher for Joey, but an old man outbids the butcher and reveals that he is Emilie's grandfather, who was looking for Joey.
-Emilie's grandfather tells Albert about how Joey and Topthorn came to their farm, and that Emilie had lost the will to live after Joey and Topthorn were taken from their farm, with Emilie fading away and dying at just 15 years old.
-Emilie's grandfather sells Joey to Albert for a cheap price, in return for telling people about Emilie, or else "she will just be a name on a gravestone nobody will read".
-Albert and Joey return to England, where they live in peace and Joey meets Albert's girlfriend, Maisie, with whom he doesn't get along very well.
+Later, David and two horses from the hospital are killed by a stray shell, putting Albert in a state of depression, as David had cared for him like a brother.
+At the end of the war, Major Martin announces that they will auction off all the horses, despite the protests of Sergeant Thunder and the rest of the soldiers.
+During the auction, Sergeant Thunder loses to an old man for Joey.
+The man is Emilie's grandfather and was looking for Joey.
+Emilie's grandfather tells Albert about how Joey and Topthorn came to their farm, and that Emilie had lost the will to live after they were taken from her, with Emilie fading away and dying at just 15 years old.
+Emilie's grandfather sells Joey to Albert for a cheap price, in return for telling people about Emilie, and keeping her memory alive.
+Albert and Joey return to England, where they live in peace and Joey meets Albert's girlfriend, Maisie, with whom he does not get along very well.